cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-alternate-edit.md

 This guide will take you through updating to a higher, unsigned firmware version using an edited alternate update profile.
 These profiles are unsupported on iOS versions below 14.5, however using a jailbreak, it's possible to trick the device into thinking it's supported on any firmware version.

 At the time of writing, you can use this method to update to 14.8, even though it's unsigned.
+This will expire on **January 24th, 2022** (time listed in UTC 00:00).

 ::: warning